urbaman/HomeLab/Kubernetes/Traefik/readme.md

   apiKey: yourglobalapikey
 ```

-Also in the traefik vales yaml file, add the following additionalArguments (choose only one resolver), the env settings and the volume settings (volume only for pebble certResolver)
+Also in the traefik values yaml file, add the following additionalArguments (choose only one resolver), the env settings and the volume settings (volume only for pebble certResolver)

 ```yaml
 additionalArguments: